 A lovely couple who both surf welcomes you with the biggest smile.

-They are only open for lunch and close Thursday and Friday.
+They are only open for lunch and closed Thursday and Friday.

 It is in the middle of the rice field and feels like you are in their home, the tatami mats are so comfortable and you want to stay there for hours !
 Nice to take a book and just chill.